jotaelesalinas/laravel-adminless-ldap-auth/docs/login-ui.md

 Try to visit <http://localhost:8000/home> before logging in.
 You should be redirected to the login page.

-**Bonus!** Because you read this tutorial about creating the login UI, you can also login to the public testing LDAP server using these new users: `riemann` and `gauss`.
+**New achievement!** You read the guide about creating the login UI!
+You have unlocked two new users in the public testing LDAP server: `riemann` and `gauss`.
 The password is `password` as usual.

 Log in and play around.